Yukon Fireweed, Government of Yukon: Link to Government of Yukon Home Tourism & Culture: Link to Department Home Page

 Searching archival descriptions:

-If you choose this option, you will search general descriptions of groups of archival records at the fonds, series and sub-series level (see the diagram above).
-This is the most inclusive database, providing an overview of the holdings of the Yukon Archives.
+If you choose this option, you will search general descriptions of groups of archival records at the fonds, sous-fonds, series and sub-series level (see the diagram below).
+This is the most inclusive database, providing an overview of the holdings of Yukon Archives.

 Search descriptions of files and items:

-If you choose this option, you will search descriptions of Yukon government agencies, municipalities, families, persons, and private sector organizations that have created the records held by the Archives.
+If you choose this option, you will search descriptions of Yukon government agencies, municipal governments, families, persons, and private sector organizations that have created the records held by Yukon Archives.
 Each description of a record creator includes links to descriptions of the archival records it has created.
-Start with this search option if you wish to know what records the Archives holds that were created by a particular Yukon government agency, municipality, person, family, or private sector organization.
+Start with this search option if you wish to know what records Yukon Archives holds that were created by a particular Yukon government agency, municipal government, person, family, or private sector organization.

 Please note:

-• The Archives Descriptive Database will not answer most genealogical research enquiries.
-Please contact the Yukon Archives reference room for information on family history resources available at the Yukon Archives.
+- The Archives Descriptive Database will not answer most genealogical research enquiries.
+Please contact the Yukon Archives Reference Room for information on family history resources available at Yukon Archives.

-• Some fonds and collections can also be searched using Yukon Archives' digitized finding aids in pdf format through the Finding Aids link on the Yukon Archives website.
+- Some fonds and collections can also be searched using Yukon Archives' finding aids in PDF format through the Finding Aids link on the Yukon Archives website.

-• The search results are linked together where appropriate.
-For example the description of a file and item is linked to the larger group of records of which it is a part, and record creator records are linked to the corresponding archival descriptions.
+- The search results are linked together where appropriate.
+For example the description of a file and item is linked to the larger group of records of which it is a part, and creator records are linked to the corresponding archival descriptions.

 The diagram below shows how the search options are related: